silintzir/questions-ydkjs/B4C2_this_bindings.md

 3. Is the function called with a context (implicit binding), otherwise known as an owning or containing object?
 If so, `this` is that context object.
 4. Otherwise, default the `this` (default binding).
 If in `strict mode`, pick `undefined`, otherwise pick the `global` object.

+#### How does lexical `this` get achieved?
+This can be achived using the arrow functions introduced by ES6.
+Instead of using the four standard rules for `this` binding, arrow functions adopt the `this` binding from the enclosing function (function or global) scope.

+#### How is `new` related to lexical binding?